mwatt7/500px-coding-challenge/README.md

 ## Acknowledgments

 Thanks again for this fantastic opportunity.
-I really enjoyed using React for the first time and expect to continue developing that skillset.
+I really enjoyed using React for the first time and hope to continue developing that skillset.